Enjoying and Loving Yourself

 You are as unique as a snow flake, no two are alike.
 You were created in God’s image and likeness, for a relationship of trust and intimacy with Him.
 Why then do so many have a hard time loving and enjoying themselves for who they are?

 You were saved by grace through faith, but not because you were a rotten, dirty sinner, nor because of your “sincere” efforts of faith.
-You were brought into this relationship apart from your merit or works, because of the value God has always placed on you, the one created in His image and likeness, His child (Acts 17:28).
+You were brought into this relationship apart from your merit or works because of the value God has always placed on you.
+You were created in His image and likeness; His child (Acts 17:28).

 If God sees you as His treasure and wealth, then would you be willing to see yourself in that same light?
 Treasure can not be worthless, unworthy, good for nothing, while at the same time being priceless, which is what you are.